Lane-G-Smith/Discord-Bot-Vanilla-JS-GPT-4/README.md

 ```sh
 npm install pm2 -g
 ```
-### run your bot locally using pm2 https://pm2.keymetrics.io/
+### Run your bot locally using pm2 https://pm2.keymetrics.io/
 ```sh
 pm2 start index.js
 ```
-### congratulations, your bot should now be live & confirmation should be logged in the terminal.
+### Congratulations, your bot should now be live & confirmation should be logged in the terminal.
 Use your personal link from the Discord developer portal to invite your bot to a Discord server
 ```sh
 https://discord.com/developers/applications
 ```